keploy/community-blog/cmb9ub4pb00010al2ej9vhbtw.md

 Getting started with the Keploy PR agent is straightforward:

-1. Visit the Keploy GitHub Marketplace
+1. Visit the Keploy GitHub Marketplace, Use this link: [https://github.com/marketplace/keploy](https://github.com/marketplace/keploy)

 2. Click "Install" to add the app to your GitHub account.